 Jeremy's current research is exploring environmental philosophy in relation to the idea of ‘green spirituality’ for the second edition of Selling Spirituality with Richard King, and an examination of environmental philosophy, globalisation and Anglicanism.

 He is Co-Director, with Professor Kenneth Fincham (History), of the Centre for Anglican History and Theology, which started in September 2020.

-Jeremy teaches on a range of subjects including William James and psychoanalysis, ethics and mind.
+Jeremy teaches on a range of subjects including William James, philosophy of religion, and ethics.